 EMERGENCY ASSISTANCE is available to eligible applicants who need help with food, shelter, or clothing after a flood, or burn out up to $1,000.
 This program is income-based and a last resort assistance program.
 Applicants must call the Red Cross of Alaska at 1-800-451-8267 prior to applying with NEC.

-SUBSISTENCE REIMBURSEMENT PROGRAM: NEC offers reimbursement of up to $150 in applicable expenses related to subsistence activities for Tribal Members who reside in the Nome service area.
+SUBSISTENCE REIMBURSEMENT PROGRAM: NEC offers reimbursement, depending on the approved budget, in applicable expenses related to subsistence activities for Tribal Members who reside in the Nome service area.

 Examples include but are not limited to:

 b.
 Hunting and fishing supplies such as lures, rods, ammo, boots, hip waders, etc.